mProjectsCode/LemonTTB/README.md

 The documentation will appear at some point in the near future on my [website](https://mprojectscode.github.io).

+Starting the application will start a spring boot server on port 8080.
+From there the bot can be started and stoped.
+More features for the web interface are currently in development.

 # Features
 Finished Features (still need some good polish):
 - some internal foundations like a logger and the foundation for playing audio